sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Local SEO:** When configured, it tells Search Engines about the physical location of your business.

 = Requirements: =
+TODO move this to Installation (see https://wordpress.org/plugins/woocommerce/#installation for a great example).
 * For security and structural reasons, this plugin requires **PHP 5.5 or later** and **WordPress 4.4 or later**, or it will deactivate itself.
 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
 * For improved performance, your PHP handler should use a 64 bits architecture, because it uses large primes for security.